30 Hudson Yards

-30 Hudson Yards (also the North Tower) is a supertall skyscraper in the West Side of Midtown Manhattan, New York City.
+30 Hudson Yards (also known during construction as the North Tower) is a supertall commercial skyscraper on the West Side of Midtown Manhattan in New York City.
 Located near Hell's Kitchen, Chelsea, and the Penn Station area, the building is part of the Hudson Yards Redevelopment Project, a plan to redevelop the Metropolitan Transportation Authority's West Side Yard.
-It is the sixth-tallest building in New York City and the eighth-tallest in the United States as of November 2022.
+It is the seventh-tallest building in New York City and the ninth-tallest in the United States as of May 2025.